jtudelag/ansible-ee-gitops/README.md

 First create secrets manually for your private registries (pull and push images) and for the Tekton Trigger webhook.

 ## Private Registry Secret
 For example, for your private registries.
-In this case I am pushing to `quay.io` and also pulling from `registry.redhat.io`.
+In this case we am pushing to `quay.io` and also pulling from `registry.redhat.io`.
 ```yaml
 apiVersion: v1
 data: